strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.14.1-to-alpha.14.2.md

 ---
 title: Migrate from alpha.14.1 to alpha.14.2 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application from alpha.14.1 to alpha.14.2.
+description: Learn how you can migrate your Strapi application from alpha.14.1 to alpha.14.2.
 ---

 # Migration guide from alpha.14.1 to alpha.14.2